 His Holiness the Dalai Lama tells us that karma is the “holding” of suffering and that dharma is the “not holding” of suffering.
 All it takes is a slight shift in perception to see the simplicity of it.
 We see karma as inevitable.
 It is a Universal law.
 What we put out comes back to us.
 Everything has an equal and opposite reaction.
 This is true.
 However, when someone sends negative energy to us, we don’t have to react with negativity.
 What we have forgotten, is that Universe gave us a built-in kill switch for karma.
 The kill switch is dharma.
 We hold the trump card.
 We have the power to override the Universal law.
 We hold the power to break the cycle.
 We can simply turn our backs to that negative force.
-Simply disengage.
-And in those extreme cases where we are forced to interact, we can leverage the negative energy coming at us, in a positive and powerful way.
+Disengage.
+In those extreme cases where we are forced to interact, we can leverage the negative energy coming at us, in a positive and powerful way.
 This is not easy.
 In fact, it’s incredibly difficult, in the beginning.
 It takes practice.
 Put in 10,000 hours of practice, and it becomes quite effortless—a reflex.

 And just imagine, for a moment, a world where everyone simultaneously made the conscious choice to “not hold” suffering.
 Take a moment to let that sink in.
 It is entirely plausible.
 It is a simple choice, and when made collectively, has massive, powerful, and positive repercussions.